soroushatarod/Loggerr/README.md

 </pre>

-To write a Info log
+To write an Info log

 <pre>